UMD-DRASTIC/drastic-web/README.md

 `ansible-playbook webservers.yml`

-The Indigo web server role comes with some sensible defaults for deploying to a machine, but if you feel the need to tweak something you can change a few things in `roles/indigo-web/vars` or better still use the command line:
+The Drastic web server role comes with some sensible defaults for deploying to a machine, but if you feel the need to tweak something you can change a few things in `roles/drastic-web/vars` or better still use the command line:

 `ansible-playbook webservers.yml --extra-vars default_user_name=joey_bloggs default_password=supersecret`